tostasmistas/ynab-monthly-expenses-manager/README.md

 ## 💰 About

-As a long-time YNAB user managing both shared and individual budgets, I grappled each month with the repetitive task of manually entering and splitting household expenses.
+As a long-time YNAB user managing both a shared and an individual budget, I grappled each month with the repetitive task of manually entering and splitting household expenses.
 This challenge motivated me to create a personalized application that simplifies and automates these processes.

 ### 🚀 Features